 Why Roofing Shingles Become Darker

 While most asphalt shingles tend to lighten as they age, it’s not uncommon for some of them to become darker over time, as well.
-Darkening roof shingles is a sign of algae growth.
+Darkening roof shingles are a sign of algae growth.
 Algae spores are especially common in humid environments.
 They are spread through the air and can take up residence in your home, cultivating within the minuscule pores on the asphalt shingles on your roof.

-While the darkened shingles may seem unsightly (especially when they are alongside particularly faded shingles), the algae is not likely to damage your roof.
+While the darkened shingles may seem unsightly (especially when they are alongside particularly faded shingles), the algae are not likely to damage your roof.
 What it does do is create an uneven coloring that is not very pleasing to look at.
 While you can clean the algae off your roof, it’s not recommended to do so on your own.
-Also, keep in mind that harsh cleaners can harm your roofing shingles and even void the manufactures warranty on the singles.
+Also, keep in mind that harsh cleaners can harm your roofing shingles and even void the manufacturer’s warranty on the singles.
 Always check with the manufacturer to see if they have recommended cleaners.
 Otherwise, it’s best to leave them as they are.

 Getting Rid of Discolored Shingles

-It’s understandable that having discolored patches on your roof can be unsightly.
+Understandably, having discolored patches on your roof can be unsightly.
 While it’s not bad in terms of how well it protects your home, it can lower its value if you try to sell.
 It’s also a sign that your roof is getting on in years.
 If you feel that your roof is getting old, have one of our roofing experts come out for an inspection.
 We can provide you with a free quote on a roofing replacement job for your home.